University of Swat: Vice chancellors

-Declamation Contests
+Declamation contests

-Allama Iqbal declamation contest are yearly held in the University of Swat to promote new talent in regarding Debates, Declamations.
-Most raging debtors of University are Riaz Ali (Dept. of Law and Sharia), Izhar Ahmad (Dept. of Economics), Fahad Khan (Dept. of commerce and management sciences), Kabir (Dept. of Law and Sharia), Arshad Ali (Dept. of Law and Sharia), Rahseed Ahmad Faizi (Dept. of Law and Sharia).
+Allama Iqbal declamation contests are held at the University of Swat annually.
+It fosters debate culture among the students and declamations.
+Most raging debtors of the university are Riaz Ali (Dept. of Law and Sharia), Izhar Ahmad (Dept. of Economics), Fahad Khan (Dept. of Commerce and Management Sciences), Kabir (Dept. of Law and Sharia), Arshad Ali (Dept. of Law and Sharia), Rahseed Ahmad Faizi (Dept. of Law and Sharia).